An Unlisted Indo-Portuguese Bazaruco Coin from Sri Lanka

 DOI:

 The Portuguese were the first European power to make an incursion into the island of Sri Lanka in the early 16th century.
-The arrival of the Portuguese was the turning point in the social, political, economic, and cultural sectors of the country.
-The Portuguese administration introduced several types of coins for circulation in their Asian colonies including India, later extending their use to Sri Lanka.
+The arrival of the Portuguese was the turning point in changes to the social, political, economic, and cultural sectors of the country.
+The Portuguese administration introduced several types of coins for circulation in their Asian colonies, including India, later extending their use to Sri Lanka.
 Numismatists refer to these coins as Indo-Portuguese coins, as they were specifically issued by the Portuguese for use within “Indian” territories.
-The Portuguese minted gold, silver, copper and tutenag (an alloy of copper, zinc, iron, and nickel) coins.
-This article is focused on an unlisted Indo-Portuguese half Bazaruco coin found in Sri Lankan context, nowhere discussed earlier.
+For instance, the Portuguese minted gold, silver, copper and tutenag (an alloy of copper, zinc, iron, and nickel) coins.
+This article is focused on an unlisted Indo-Portuguese half Bazaruco coin found in a Sri Lankan context, that has, so far, remained unstudied.
 Its significance lies in the engraved figure of St. Lawrence, observed for the first time in an Indo-Portuguese series.
 This study examines the socio-political and cultural symbolism reflected in this coin, further analyzing how the coins may have reshaped the existing monetary system in the island.
-Here we argue that the new find is a unique Sri Lankan product, which may be striking as a souvenir coin to venerate St. Lawrence.
-Finally, we explore the religious and cultural value of the coin, which helped fulfill the Portuguese colonial ambitions in the East.
+Here we argue that the new find is a unique Sri Lankan product, which may be a commemorative coin to venerate St. Lawrence.
+Finally, we explore the religious and cultural value of the coin that shaped Portuguese colonial ambitions in the East.

 Published